 Dear Collaborators,

 Solar activity remains at a low level.
-The largest flare of the last 24
+The largest event since the

 http://solar.physics.montana.edu/max_millennium/ops/observing.shtml